watem-sedem/pywatemsedem/docs/getting-started/geo.rst

     vector = VectorFile(file_path,vct_clip=file_path_clip)
     vector.plot()

-with the option to rasterize to a :class:`pyws.geo.rasters.RasterFile`-class (using the mask as reference raster):
+with the option to rasterize to a :class:`pywatemsedem.geo.rasters.RasterFile`-class (using the mask as reference raster):

 .. code-block:: python